 Signage and wayfinding not only helps to direct visitors to key locations, but also has the ability to become visual branding for Sugarloaf.
 Develop a well thought out, strategic

-The Sugarloaf area is already known for its arts, including the Hudgens Center for the Arts, the IEC Performing Arts Center, and musical performances at the IEC Arena.
+The Sugarloaf area is already known for its arts, including the Hudgens Center for the Arts, the GSD Performing Arts Center, and musical performances at the GSD Arena.
 To further enhance and establish branding of the area, work with these aforementioned organizations to make the art more visible throughout the community.
 Incorporate art along trails, at transit stops, and under the I-85/Sugarloaf bridge.